tristanpoland/tristanpoland/readme.md

 Hello all, I am a 17 year old Web designer, app developer, and graphics artist.
 Most of my projects are now in the Gameplex-Software Github org.
 We have over 46 repositories in Github and counting every day.
 We are a small organization with a big goal: making technology acessable to people of all skill sets and backgrounds.

+## Interesting facts
+- I started programing at age 9
+- My  first programing language was Scratch's block code, then I quickly moved on to HTML, CSS, and JavaScript.
+From there my knowledge expanded.
+- Yes, Poland is my real last name
+- Gameplex Software runs out of servers in my home

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=tristanpoland&count_private=true&theme=dark&show_icons=true&custom_title=My%20stats)